mefury/t3rn-v2-script/README.md

 - Configuration of environment variables
 - Setting up and starting the executor
 - Clean removal of previous installations (if any)
+- **Auto-restart** functionality that restarts the executor if it crashes

+### Auto-Restart Feature

+The script includes a built-in auto-restart mechanism:

+- If the executor crashes or stops for any reason, it will automatically restart after 20 seconds
+- To exit the script completely, press Ctrl+C twice in quick succession (within 3 seconds)
+- This ensures your executor stays online even if it encounters temporary issues

 ## Configuration